 4. Linking data at the most granular level feasible; and

-A major goal of the project is to achieve interoperability between the Apex Data Hub and the data systems utilized by the Delaware SBHC sponsoring organizations.
-FHIR resources are being investigated and tested with the goal of creating more efficiency in data collection and management.
+A major goal of the project has been to achieve interoperability between the Apex SBHC Data Hub and the data systems utilized by the Delaware SBHC sponsoring organizations.
+The project team is investigating and testing Fast Healthcare Interoperability Resources (FHIR), a standard for exchanging healthcare information electronically, with the goal of creating more efficiency in data collection and management.
+FHIR leverages modern web technologies to enable efficient and secure data exchange between different healthcare systems.
+It acts as a common language for healthcare data, allowing systems to understand and share information regardless of how it’s stored internally.